decredcommunity/translations/status.md

 - `Release`
   - Earliest release the translation was updated for (and included in).
-  - `UNMERGED` means it is not merged yet (waiting for a review or for the maintainer to merge).
   - `v1.7.5 TBR` means "v1.7.5 To Be Relesed", i.e. it is merged but not released yet.
   - Note that `v1.7.5` in `Release` column does *not* mean all strings in `v1.7.5` are correctly translated!
 It means that *some* translation made it into `v1.7.5`.
   - `m` is a short for `master`.